markobrkovic/markobrkovic/README.md

 ### Hi there, I'm Marko 👋

-- 🚧 Currently reworking XENA
+- 🚧 Currently reworking my old app XENA
 - 🌱 3 years of experience as an Frontend Web Developer at Check24, but still fresh and motivated, and looking for new opportunities

 ### Contact me on LinkedIn or by E-Mail: